 Application control in Windows 11

 Exploiting the vulnerabilities in various applications or protocols is one of the most widespread ways of malware injection.
 Windows Defender Application Control (WDAC) – the new submodule of the Defender – is called to put it down.
-As it was mentioned, previously, the security system in Windows assumed that the code of applications that run on a user’s PC is trustworthy.
+As was mentioned, previously, the security system in Windows assumed that the code of applications that run on a user’s PC is trustworthy.
 Now, the WDAC will scan the applications for possible malicious code circulating inside.
-That step surely cuts the ability of exploitation – even if someone succeeds in malware injection through the exploit, the attack will be stopped by the Defender.
+That step indeed cuts the ability of exploitation – even if someone succeeds in malware injection through the exploit, the attack will be stopped by the Defender.

 Even though these steps are pretty harsh and may inflate the performance, they are pretty effective.
-Nonetheless, Microsoft also published another tool for applications controlling – AppLocker.
+Nonetheless, Microsoft also published another tool for application controlling – AppLocker.
 That thing may be used both instead of and complementary to WDAC.
 It will be very useful in inconvenient situations – for example, when you sometimes need to escalate the privileges for the app.
 WDAC will likely block this attempt, assuming that it may be a malicious code execution.
 AppLocker allows users to select the apps that must have exclusions for some actions.